victorelgersma/analyse_bank_statements/README.md

 ## Santander

 - download the .xls file from the website.

-This is actually an html table so best to rename it to .html and stick it in /data.
-Add it to the appropriate place
+### A note on Santander midata exports.
 Callout: midata files are not utf-8, and they only allow you to download a 12 month interval ending last month.
 Most likely this is not what you need

-Callout: santander exports are not utf-8
+Interestingly the midata file
 ```zsh
 file oct.html
 oct.html: HTML document, ISO-8859 text, with very long lines (1540)
 ```

 it is good to specify the charset